openvcloud/0-templates/templates/node/README.md

 ## Actions

 - `install`: install VM.
-If state of action `install` is not `ok`, a new VM will be created.
-If machine with the same name already exists, if will be deleted and installed again.
+If state of action `install` is not `ok`, and VM with given `name` doesn't exist a new VM will be created.
+If VM already exists `install` action will try to bring it to desired state, if not possible, throws an error.
+Desired state: 1 boot disk of size `bootdiskSize`, one data disk of size `dataDiskSize` with filesystem `ext4` mounted on `/var`.
 - `uninstall`: delete VM.
 - `stop`: stop VM.
 - `start`: start VM.